Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Method

-The goal of paper-code consistency detection in bioinformatics is to determine whether a methodological description in a research paper is semantically consistent with a corresponding software implementation.
-Specifically, given a sentence $s$ describing a method from a paper and a function-level code snippet $c$, the task is to automatically determine whether the function implements the functionality described in the sentence.
+Paper–code consistency detection aims to characterize the semantic alignment between methodological descriptions in papers and their corresponding software implementations.
+Formally, given a sentence $s$ from a paper and a function-level code snippet $c$, the goal is to determine whether the code $c$ correctly implements the functionality described by $s$.